MatthijsMaas/MatthijsMaas/content/authors/Matthijs/_index.md

   url: https://law-ai.org/

 # Short bio (displayed in user profile at end of posts)
-bio: Dr. Matthijs Maas is Senior Research Fellow at the Institute for Law & AI, working on adaptive global governance approaches for AI.
+bio: I am a Senior Research Fellow at the Institute for Law & AI, working on adaptive global governance approaches for AI.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence Governance
 - Effects of AI on International Law
-- Existential risk mitigation
 - International Institutional & Regime Design

 # Education to show in About widget